xyhuangjinfu/MiniDownloader/README.md

 # MiniDownloader
-A handy multi task downloader on Android platform, which support htttp and ftp protocol.
+A handy multi task downloader on Android platform, which support http and ftp protocol.
+Also support continue download from the break point of last stopped.

 ## How to use. ##
 #### Initial MiniDownloader. ####